How to navigate gender issues and offer support without judgment

 - Gender identity: One’s innermost concept of self as male, female, a blend of both or neither; how individuals perceive themselves and what they call themselves.
 One's gender identity can be the same or different from their biological sex at birth.

-Katherine Murphy, director of programs for the National Alliance on Mental Illness for Palm Beach County, offers the “Lead with Love” film as a starting place for practical guidance for parents who recently learned their child is lesbian, gay or bisexual.
+Katherine Murphy, director of programs for the National Alliance on Mental Illness for Palm Beach County in West Palm Beach, offers the “Lead with Love” film as a starting place for practical guidance for parents who recently learned their child is lesbian, gay or bisexual.

-The 35-minute “Lead with Love” documentary, in which four families openly share their feelings and experiences on sensitive issues, is free online.
+The 35-minute documentary, in which four families openly share their feelings and experiences on sensitive issues, is free online here.

 Murphy has facilitated groups with the film’s “LEAD with Love: Quick Guide for Parents.”
-The acronym LEAD suggests to parents: Let your affection show; Express your pain away from your child; Avoid rejecting behaviors; Do good before you feel good.
+The acronym LEAD suggests to parents to: Let your affection show; Express your pain away from your child; Avoid rejecting behaviors; Do good before you feel good.

 Family rejection causes a serious physical and mental health impact, Murphy says.
-Those rejected by their families because of their gender identity suffer lower self-esteem.
+Those rejected suffer lower self-esteem.
 They have fewer people they can turn to for help and are more isolated than those accepted by their families.

 “A commonality I have seen with transgender and gender non-conforming teens whose parents are non-accepting is high rates of non-suicidal self injury,” she says.
 “It is often cutting or other risk-taking behaviors that will prompt parents to seek care and support for their children.”